klundeen/5300-Jackal/README.md

 ## Handoff:
 - Milestone 3 should be completely off of Professor Lundeens' implementation.
 Operations like `create table ...`, `drop table ...` should have some safety check to ensure that specified table exist.
 - Milestone 4 should be fully working as well.
-Refer to the Valgrind report.
+However, there are some lost bytes according to the Valgrind report when dropping a table with Kevin's implementation.